ChorusOne/opus-pool-sdk/book/guide/6-burn-os-token.md

 ## Next Steps

 Now that you have learned how to burn osETH tokens, you are ready to dive deeper into the OPUS Pool SDK’s capabilities.
-Proceed to the next section to explore [Unstaking Functionality][unstake], where you will learn how to unstake your assets and withdraw them from the vault.
+Proceed to the next section to explore [Transaction History][transaction-history].

-[unstake]: ./6-unstake.md
+[transaction-history]: 7-transaction-history.md
 [burn-usage]: https://github.com/ChorusOne/opus-pool-demo/blob/main/src/hooks/useBurnMutation.ts#L49